tomoima525/prTemplate/README.md

-This repository for testing template
+This repository for testing template.